 Jim: Yeah, I mean, the systems that it naturally sits on top of CRM systems and financial planning systems, so we would have daily integrations with Redtail, Wealthbox, Salesforce, eMoney, Right Capital, so we’re building those out and more and more to come, but how it manifests itself in terms of naturally flowing meeting if you do need to go to the financial planning tool, you can do a round trip to the financial planning tool, it’ll take you there and take you back and use the piece of that financial planning tool that you might require.
 So there’s a very seamless what we call jumps, jumps back and forward to the other to the others.

 Craig: That’s excellent.
 And of course, at Ezra Group, we’re really big into integrations.
 We really want to see more firms build out integrations with key advisor tools.
 So we’re always happy to hear when firms like yours are building out these connectivity to make more of a seamless environment for the advisors because that’s really what they want.
 They want the functionality.
 They don’t really want it separate in different applications.
 They really want it together or to appear seamless together or for the systems to send the data where it needs to go.
 Rather than having to push a button copy, paste, download a file, upload a file, because every time they do that, it’s just one little bit of extra work for them.
 One bit of manual effort that’s taking time away from other things that we’re doing.
 And one more opportunity for mistakes or errors when you’re manually moving data in between the systems.
 So, can you talk more about trends when it comes to organizing and structuring meetings?
-What are you seeing from your visors advisors who are using the Econiq platform most heavily?
-What kind of elevate changed how they’re organizing and structuring the meetings?
+What are you seeing from your advisors, advisors who are using the Econiq platform most heavily?
+How have they changed how they’re organizing and structuring the meetings?

 How Enterprises Can Leverage the Meeting Quality Score